cloud-uday-csye6225/webapp/README.md

 # Cloud Web Applicationrfetgyuik
-This Project is built using Spring boot, Java, MySQL.
+This Project is built using Spring boot, Java, MySQL

 ## Requirements
 For building and running the application you need: